Master of Business Administration

 Credits 3

-This course focuses the student on the use of information to make managerial decisions.
-Emphasis is placed on planning and control aspects of the financial statements.
+This course focuses on the use of information to make managerial decisions.
+Emphasis is placed on planning and effective control aspects of the financial statements.
 Topics include activity-based costing, budgeting, cost-volume-profit analysis, quantitative techniques, capital acquisition, variance analysis and responsibility accounting.

 BA 560: Ethical Decision-Making in Business